emilybache/GildedRose-Refactoring-Kata/README.md

-TODO: Link to Emily's original repo and video on the refactoring process
+This is a refactoring and implementation kata for the [Gilded Rose Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata).
+In the main branch, I've used the lift up conditional refactoring, inspired by Emily Bache and Llewellyn Falco.

+See their videos here:

+TODO: link vids

+- Emily Bache:
+- Llewellyn Falco:

 # Getting setup

-Firstly, setup a python 3.12 environment.
+Firstly, setup a python 3.12 environment using [venv](https://docs.python.org/3/library/venv.html)
-TODO link to venv

 Then, install the requirements: